User Experience in Web Design

 Web design tips for the uninitiated

 A web viewer’s user experience, or UX, seems to me to be the most overlooked and underutilized practice today.
 With all kinds of DIY websites out there, suddenly everyone is a web developer.
-Granted, the website builder tools on most hosting platforms and sites like wix make creating a site in just a few minutes pretty impressive.
+Granted, the website builder tools on most hosting platforms and sites like Wix make creating a site in just a few minutes pretty impressive.
 The unfortunate side effect is that we now we seem to be overrun with, quite simply, bad UX.
 One can argue that the tools available are very user-friendly and can make web design a whole lot less technical and theoretically “stunning”, but it’s we who have to look at these things if we happen to.
-So as a public service to all of us viewers, here’s some tips to save us from self-styled web designers.
+So as a public service to all of us viewers, here are some tips to save us from self-styled web designers.

 The number one reason for bad UX is verbosity

 I see it all the time, even from my peers.
 Mark Twain once wrote “Brevity is the soul of wit”; I am going to adopt it to our century (and web design) to write “Brevity sells more”.
 Ad designers will tell you that it’s images, not text, that make good adverts.
 It’s the same, if not worse, on the web.
 People tend to scan pages and posts anyway, so as a rule let’s use 50% less text with 50% more images and graphics.